devkgs/west_zephyr_clion_docker_tutorial/README.md

 # West project

-This section must be completed.
+TODO This section must be completed.

 The project will be mounted in the directory "/workdir" of the docker.